WHO WE SERVE

 Key Employee Protection

 One of the more devastating events a small business can suffer is the loss of a key employee.
-Often times it’s a key employee who brings a special talent to the business and is responsible for much of the success of the business owner.
-The loss of such a valuable asset could set the business back for a period of time, and at tremendous cost, while the business owner seeks to find a replacement, if one can be found at all.
-In financial planning, we are taught that it our most valuable assets – our home, our ability to earn income, our cars – should be insured against an unexpected loss.
-It’s no different for business owners as the loss of a valuable business asset could imperil the business.
-Buying life insurance coverage on a key employee makes good business sense.
-The amount of coverage should be enough to cover the costs of recruiting and paying a replacement, loss of earnings to the company, any redemption of stock or a salary continuation plan arrangement with the surviving family.
+The loss could set the business back for a time, and at tremendous cost.
+In financial planning, we are taught that our most valuable assets should be insured against an unexpected loss.
+It’s no different for business owners.
+In our experience, buying life insurance coverage on a key employee makes good business sense.

 Executive Compensation